xnaught/PresentMon/README.md

 ### Tracking GPU work with Hardware-Accelerated GPU Scheduling enabled

-When using `-track_gpu` on a system that uses Hardware-Accelerated GPU Scheduling (HWS), the GPU execution metrics are less accurate than when HWS is disabled resulting in *msUntilRenderStart*, *msUntilRenderComplete*, *msGPUActive*, and *msGPUVideoActive* measurements that are later/larger than they should be.
+GPU execution metrics are currently less accurate when running on a system that uses Hardware-Accelerated GPU Scheduling (HWS).
+When HWS is enabled, *msUntilRenderStart*, *msUntilRenderComplete*, *msGPUActive*, and *msGPUVideoActive* measurements may be later/larger than they should be.
 For example, in a GPU-bound scenario the frame's *msGPUActive* may be reported ~0.5ms larger than the true GPU work duration, though the specific amount of the inaccuracy will be workload- and GPU-dependent.

 An improved solution is WIP.